Mrl3mon/AUES-Student-Management-System/README.md

 ## Support Developer
-1. Subscribe & Share my YouTube Channel - https://bit.ly/vijay-thapa-online-courses
-2. Add a Star 🌟  to this 👆 Repository
+Add a Star 🌟  to this 👆 Repository

 ## How to Install and Run this project?